 About the GCC

 In addition, the GCC mission includes individualized assistance and support for faculty as they develop, present, and respond to communication assignments.
-The GCC directors can help faculty articulate their criteria for successful communication in their discipline and conduct workshops tailored to specific assignments or communication needs.
+The GCC director can help faculty articulate their criteria for successful communication in their discipline and conduct workshops tailored to specific assignments or communication needs.
 The GCC can also facilitate peer review sessions and individualized workshops for specific classes.

 Our director, Professor Joanna Wolfe is an internationally recognized expert on engineering communication and has extensive experience with academic and professional writing in a range of disciplines.
 Professor Wolfe holds a Ph.D. in rhetoric and and is an active researcher in communication studies and pedagogy.
 She intends to make the GCC a leader in providing cutting-edge communication instruction and support to CMU students and faculty.